MDeLuise/ytsms/README.md

 One example of working docker-compose is provided at `deployment/docker-compose.yml`, it can be use running `docker-compose -f deployment/docker-compose.yml up -d` from the project root.
 In this case, the frontend of the system will be available at `http:localhosto:8080`, while the backend will be available at `http://localhost:8080/api`.

+# Fetching mode
+The service offers two video retrieval options:
+* `scraping`: videos are retrieved without the need of a YouTube API, although there are [some restrictions](#FAQ)
+* `official YouTube api`: video are retrieved using a YouTube key, which means [more metadata can be fetched but less anonymization](#FAQ)

+In order to choose between one of the retrieval option the `YOUTUBE_KEY` property in the [configuration file](#Configuration) must be filled or left empty.

 # Configuration
 There are 2 configuration file available:
 * `deployment/backend.env`: file containing the configuration for the backend.
 An example of content is the following: